stp249lbn683pcw/just-puttering/readme.txt

 above so I’m not going to give a detailed explanation of these subroutines but I have included the code.

 The user needs to specify the data source name, the folder locations and the text file names either in the InitializeDefaults subroutine or else in the external text file “GetStockData.ini” that is read by the ReadDefaults subroutine if it exists.
+IMPORTANT: The program deletes the files in the folders so that old files won't get mixed in with new files so the folders should not contain other files that the user wants to save!

 Below, I have included information about the structure of the database tables.
 I have also included an Excel VBA function that shows how I read the end-of-day stock prices from the database data into Microsoft Excel.
 I normally use the last 120 market days in my